How to Write Standard Operating Procedures (+SOP Template)

 4. Hold employees accountable

 Accountability at work is in your company’s and workforce’s best interest.
-Fostering a culture of accountability boosts employee morale and productivity, and provides your employees with a sense of ownership that they need to thrive.
+Fostering a culture of accountability boosts employee morale and productivity and gives employees the sense of ownership they need to thrive.

-Having SOPs in place empowers managers to property gauge employee performance based upon a predetermined set of guidelines provided by them, providing transparency on who is responsible if (or when) things go wrong.
+Having SOPs in place empowers managers to properly gauge employee performance based upon a predetermined set of guidelines provided by them, giving transparency on who is responsible if (or when) things go wrong.
 Without proper work standards, understanding and improving employee performance becomes much more difficult for leaders and people managers.

 5. Better communication

 It’s not always easy for employees to correctly interpret or understand directions given by managers on various – often complex – processes.
-Additionally, not all managers have the bandwidth to communicate with employees on a daily basis.
+Additionally, not all managers have the bandwidth to communicate with employees daily.

 6. Promotes knowledge-sharing culture